material-foundation/material-theme-builder/README.md

 https://goo.gle/material-theme-builder-figma

 ## What's New
-Both the web and Figma plugin have been updated recently to include:
+The latest update introduces Surfaces based on tone values, these are no longer read-only overlays.
+Surfaces 1–5 will remain in the builder for current users, but we recommend migrating to new surface tokens as soon as possible.
+Fixed accents add a new set of colors that will remain consistent across light and dark themes.

+If using a previously generated color scheme, Repair your theme or Create a new theme to get the new color tokens.

+Previous release:
-1. New UI for custom colors for easier to read labels and descriptive subtitles.
+- New UI for custom colors for easier to read labels and descriptive subtitles.
-2. Extended color with harmonization is now on both the Web version and Figma plugin!
+- Extended color with harmonization is now on both the Web version and Figma plugin!
 Your extended colors will carry between Dynamic and Custom scheme.
 (Harmonization is only to visualize with dynamic color).
-3. Speaking of extended colors, you can now rename and delete from within the plugin.
+- Speaking of extended colors, you can now rename and delete from within the plugin.
-4. The new HCT color picker allows to update colors using Hue, Chroma, and Tone.
+- The new HCT color picker allows to update colors using Hue, Chroma, and Tone.
 Plus the color picker allows to copy/paste hex code values.
-5. The Figma plugin includes setup settings and a settings modal to toggle certain features off if not needed and even try out Beta features!
+- The Figma plugin includes setup settings and a settings modal to toggle certain features off if not needed and even try out Beta features!

 ## How to use - Figma plugin